argakiig-testing/SecureByDesign/README.md

 - **Secure Defaults**: Every module makes the secure choice the easy choice.
 - **Convention over Configuration**: Fewer options, better defaults.
 - **Auditable Outputs**: All resources are tagged and monitored.
-- **Composable Infrastructure**: Modules don’t assume your layout — they adapt to it.
+- **Composable Infrastructure**: Modules don't assume your layout — they adapt to it.

 ---